marcelogdeandrade/geoguessr-ai-coach/README.md

 - **Suggests alternatives** when the location is ambiguous
 - **Teaches you patterns** with memorable tips for future games
 - **Answers follow-up questions** so you can learn more about what you're seeing

-## Screenshots

-The extension opens as a side panel in Chrome, so you can analyze while you play:

-1. Click "Review Map" to capture and analyze the current view
-2. See the predicted country with key clues
-3. Ask follow-up questions to learn more

 ## Installation